khagiwar/debugger.en/help/debugger1/tools.md

 ![](assets/tools.jpg)

-You can dynamically insert Launch or DTM on any page to test something on a page that does not have Launch or DTM installed.
+You can dynamically insert Adobe Experience Platform Launch or DTM on any page to test something on a page that does not have Platform Launch or DTM installed.
 Click the **[!UICONTROL Embed Code]** icon, then type your [embed code](https://docs.adobe.com/content/help/en/dtm/using/client-side/deployment.html) and click **[!UICONTROL Save]**.

 ![](assets/tools-embedcode.jpg)